Labeling and Packaging - Oregon Tilth

 What packaging materials are allowed?

-You have many packaging options, but organic rules limit what can be used:
+You may have many packaging options, but organic regulations limit what can be used:

-• No synthetic fungicides, preservatives, or fumigants in packaging
+• No synthetic fungicides, preservatives, or fumigants may be used in packaging.

-• Biodegradable materials (like PLA made from corn) must be non-GMO and accompanied by documentation
+• Biodegradable materials (like Polylactic Acid (PLA) made from corn) must be accompanied by documentation that they contain no genetically modified materials.

 Labeling Requirements Under the USDA National Organic Program (NOP)